nimbles-nl/cm-telecom/README.md

 return new RedirectResponse($transaction->getAuthenticationUrl());
 ```

-### Receive an array of user details with the IDIN Transaction object
+### Receive an array of user details with the iDIN Transaction object
 ``` php
 $transaction = new IDINTransaction($transactionId, $merchantReference, $entranceCode);